 To combat the drastic contrast, try to remain productive on weekends.
 Spend time reading books or working out.
 Try exploring a new place or learning a new hobby or language.
 This helps stimulate what scientists call “conscious learning.”

 Exposure to new things helps your brain grow.
 And looking for things that will help you in your work life will make you more excited about returning to work.

 2. Treat All Mornings the Same

-From the start of 2018, I developed the habit of getting up at 6.00 AM to read a book or workout.
-At first, I wasn’t sure whether I’d get up early on weekends as well, but I decided I would.
-The result?
-I don’t feel like it’s Monday when getting up!
-There is no difference to me between a Monday or a Saturday morning.
-All mornings are equally productive, equally empowering and equally fulfilling!
+Since 2018, I’ve woken up at 6.00 AM to read a book or workout.
+At first, I wasn’t sure if I’d also wake up early on weekends, but I realized that doing so made it much easier to get up on Mondays.
+There’d be no difference to me between a Monday or a Saturday morning.

 Remember: “Victory loves preparation!”

 This is the most difficult task.
 Mondays may be tough because you’re not doing what you love.
 It may not be easy, but if you’re not passionate about your 40-hour per week job, start making an effort to transition toward doing something you’re passionate about.

 And it may not be until years down the road before your passion becomes a reality.
 But even this prospect will give you motivation to push through the mundane job you’re in now.
 See Mondays as a stepping stone, with each day bringing you closer to what you eventually want to be doing.